 Cleveland Metropark Zoo

-This Cleveland attraction is home to the largest collection of primates in the United States.
-Stroll through the 168-rolling and wooded acres as you enjoy the sights, sounds and excitement of thousands of animals, including 84 endangered species.
+One of Cleveland's most family-friendly things to do, the Cleveland Metropark Zoo is home to the largest collection of primates in the United States.
+Stroll through 168 wooded acres as you enjoy the sights, sounds and excitement of thousands of animals, including 84 endangered species.
 The zoo is also home to a thrilling simulated tropical rain storm.

-Cheer on the area's favorite football team at this downtown stadium.
-Be sure to arrive early and enjoy the festivities of the Browns Backyard Bash, the only official tailgate party prior to each home game.
-Featuring entertainment, games, food and great offers from the Browns corporate partners, the party starts two hours prior to kickoff.
-Whether before or after the game, a visit to Brownstown is a must – a unique entertainment complex offering a combination of shopping, entertainment and other things to do in Cleveland, OH.
+Cheer on the beloved Cleveland Browns at FirstEnergy Stadium.
+Situated in downtown Cleveland, Ohio, the stadium offers travelers the ultimate game day experience, including the Browns Backyard Bash, the only official tailgate party prior to each home game.
+Featuring entertainment, games, food and great offers from the Browns corporate partners, the party starts two hours prior to kick-off.
+Another popular thing to do before or after the game is to visit Brownstown, a unique entertainment complex that offers an array of shopping, dining and entertainment options.

 Playhouse Square Center

-In the early 1920s, five opulent theaters - the Allen, Ohio, State, Palace and Hannah - opened along a stretch of Euclid Avenue and tagged "Playhouse Square."
-Today, the playhouse continues to thrive as a performing arts center that hosts a wide variety of Broadway shows, plays, musicals, opera, ballet and contemporary performing arts.
+In the early 1920s, five opulent theaters - the Allen, Ohio, State, Palace and Hannah - opened along a stretch of Cleveland's Euclid Avenue and became known as "Playhouse Square."
+Today, the playhouse continues to thrive, showcasing a wide variety of Broadway shows, plays, musicals, opera, ballet and contemporary performing arts.

 Rock & Roll Hall of Fame and Museum

-This world-famous attraction features interactive exhibits, films, videos and priceless musical artifacts from the most important and culturally relevant artists throughout history.
-The Rock & Roll Hall of Fame and Museum was designed by internally renowned architect I. M. Pei and is truly a stunning architectural structure.
+A popular thing to do with visitors of all ages, the Rock & Roll Hall of Fame and Museum features interactive exhibits, films, videos and priceless musical artifacts from the most important and culturally relevant artists throughout history.
+The Rock & Roll Hall of Fame and Museum was designed by internally renowned architect I. M. Pei and is one of Cleveland's most remarkable architectural structures.